TritonDataCenter/containerpilot/docs/30-configuration/32-configuration-file.md

         ]
     },
     {
+      // we can create a chain of "setup" events by having
+      // jobs wait for other jobs to become healthy
       name: "setup",
-      // we can create a chain of "prestart" events
       when: {
         source: "consul-agent",
         once: "healthy"